solarbirdy/NorthshoreBikeMap/README.md

 * Waterfront Trail: Yesler to Union now open
 * Eastlake from Fairview to John now has separated bike lanes, with more to come

+Coming in next release:

+* Bike lane infrastructure in and around 100th Ave W. in Edmonds (Greater Northshore, MEGAMAP)
+* First buildout of bike lanes in Newcastle, by request (MEGAMAP only)
+* Upgrade of bike lanes along 15th Avenue S. in Seattle, resulting in a change of marking type (MEGAMAP/Seattle)

 Previous releases:

 Changes with 1.4.5 (13 December 2024):